International Teaching Assistants/Associates

 · GAs hoping to teach/tutor in future semesters should enroll in ESOL 5030: Intermediate Listening and Speaking.

 · If there is a severe problem with pronunciation, the Prospective GA must also enroll in CDIS 6000.

 BGSU's Spoken English Test (SET) contains two parts, a short oral interview and a 7-10 minute teaching demonstration.
-Each prospective graduate assistant's/associates's oral proficiency will be evaluated by a minimum of two staff members from the ESOL Program.
-Additionally, undergraduate students and a representative from the prospective graduate assistant's/associate's department may also be present.
+Each prospective ITA's oral proficiency will be evaluated by a minimum of two staff members from the ESOL Program.
+Additionally, undergraduate students and representatives from academic departments may also be present.

 *Graduate Assistants who are U.S. citizens or permanent residents